Diocese of Peoria: 1990 to present

-When O'Rourke retired in 1990 after 19 years as bishop, Myers automatically succeeded him.
-While bishop, Myers issued an order forbidding Catholic hospitals in the diocese from providing emergency contraception to rape victims, a restriction he later eased.
+When O'Rourke retired in 1990 after 19 years as bishop, Myers succeeded him.
+Myers issued an order forbidding Catholic hospitals in the diocese from providing emergency contraception to rape victims, a restriction he later eased.
 He also fired a teacher at a Catholic high school for inviting a speaker to discuss the ordination of women to the priesthood.
-During Myers' tenure, the diocese saw a rapid increase in vocations to the priesthood, with many seminarians being drawn to his more conservative theology.
-In 2001, John Paul II appointed Myers as archbishop of the Archdiocese of Newark.
-The pope named Auxiliary Bishop Daniel R. Jenky of the Diocese of Fort Wayne-South Bend as the new bishop of Peoria.
+During Myers' tenure, the diocese saw a rapid increase in vocations to the priesthood.
+In 2001, Myers was made archbishop of Newark.
+Auxiliary Bishop Daniel R. Jenky of the Diocese of Fort Wayne-South Bend was appointed by Pope John Paul II in 2002 to succeed Myers in Peoria.

-As bishop, Jenky led the canonization cause of Archbishop Sheen.
-However, in 2014, citing undocumented verbal agreements, Jenky announced that he would not permit the cause to progress until Sheen's remains were transferred to Peoria from St. Patrick's Cathedral in New York City.
-After three years of litigation between the diocese and the Archdiocese of New York regarding Sheen's wishes, the court ordered his remains to go to Peoria, where they arrived in June 2019.
+In 2008, the diocese opened the Fulton J. Sheen Museum in the Spalding Pastoral Center in Peoria.
+As bishop, Jenky led the canonization cause of Sheen.
+However, in 2014, citing undocumented verbal agreements, Jenky announced that he would not permit the cause to progress until the Archdiocese of New York transferred Sheen's remains to Peoria from St. Patrick's Cathedral in New York City.
+After three years of litigation between the diocese and the archdiocese regarding Sheen's wishes, a court ordered his remains to go to Peoria, where they arrived in June 2019.

 On May 11, 2020, Pope Francis named Louis Tylka of the Archdiocese of Chicago as coadjutor bishop of the diocese.
-When Jenky retired in 2022, Tylka automatically became the new and current bishop of Peoria.
+When Jenky retired in 2022, Tylka became bishop of Peoria.
+In May 2024, Tylka announced a reorganization plan for the diocese.
+Under the plan, 12 parishes would merge with their neighbors and 107 parishes would merg into 38 new parishes.
+He cited the shortage of priests and the declining Catholic population in the region for these moves.

 Sexual abuse

-In August 2013, the Diocese of Peoria settled a sexual abuse lawsuit for $1.35 million.
-The plaintiff, Andrew Ward, had accused Thomas Maloney of molesting him during the 1990s when he was eight years old.
-The lawsuit claimed that Bishop Myers allowed Maloney to remain in ministry, despite evidence of prior sexual abuse.

-In November 2018, the diocese removed three retired priests, George Hiland, Duane Leclercq, and John Onderko, from public ministry after determining that all three had credible accusations of sexual abuse of minors.
+In November 2018, the diocese removed three retired priests, George Hiland, Duane Leclercq, and John Onderko, from public ministry after determining that all three had been credibly accused of sexual abuse of minors.

 In May 2023, Illinois Attorney General Kwame Raoul released an investigative report about sexual abuse of minors by Catholic clergy in Illinois.
 For the Diocese of Peoria, Raoul reported 51 priests with credible accusations of sexual abuse by 142 accusers.
 The diocese said that none of these priests were still in ministry and all of them had been reported to authorities.